 ‘You have cancer’ are three words no one wants to hear, but far too many must learn to manage.
 When you or a loved one is diagnosed with cancer it can turn your life upside down and send your emotions into a tailspin.
 Most people experience emotions ranging from anger and guilt to sadness and depression throughout their treatment journey.
 Often, how a person reacts and adjusts to living with cancer largely depends on how they respond to other problems and crises in their life.

 Cancer treatment and your emotional well-being Experiencing a wide rage of emotion throughout your cancer treatment is normal.
-Here is a list of common emotions and how to cope with them along your cancer journey:
+Here are some common emotions patients experience and how to cope with them along your cancer journey:

 Overwhelmed Fear and uncertainty can often leave a person feeling lost or overwhelmed, particularly in those first days and weeks following a cancer diagnosis.
 To help alleviate these feelings, try to learn as much as you can about your particular cancer.
 Ask questions and don't be afraid to say when you don't understand.